-- reviewing cases where a minority view was recorded in the consensus report - recommending a priority order for proposals with the same consensus score; - making recommendations on possible clustering or combination of proposals.
+reviewing cases where a minority view was recorded in the consensus report

+- Theme: SCIENCE IN SOCIETY - recommending a priority order for proposals with the same consensus score; - making recommendations on possible clustering or combination of proposals.

-The panel is chaired by an expert appointed by the Commission.
-The Commission will ensure fair and equal treatment of the proposals in the panel discussions.
-The chairperson will also act as rapporteur.
+The panel is chaired by the Commission, The Commission will ensure fair and equal treatment of the proposals in the panel discussions.
+A panel rapporteur will be appointed to draft the panel's advice.
+The chairperson may also act as rapporteur.